3DM1chu/DockerFreedom/Compose/NextCloud/FPM/ExternalNginx/README.md

+App is working under port 9000

-# First of all, thanks for this awesome nginx.conf that saved my life :)
+## First of all, thanks for this awesome nginx.conf that saved my life :)
 https://github.com/nextcloud/docker/blob/master/.examples/docker-compose/insecure/postgres/fpm/web/nginx.conf

-## If you want HTTPS, please add this in config.php
+### If you want HTTPS, please add this in config.php
 > nextcloud/config/config.php
 ```
 'overwriteprotocol' => 'https'
 ```

-## If you want to use custom domain, please add this in config.php
+### If you want to use custom domain, please add this in config.php
 > nextcloud/config/config.php
 ```
 ...